Cat Diarrhea: What’s Mild, What’s Serious, and When to Call the Vet

 1) Quick triage: is this urgent?

-| What you see | How worried to be | What to do next |
+What you see How worried to be What to do next

-| One soft stool and your cat is bright, eating, drinking | Often mild | Monitor + follow Section 5 |
+One soft stool and your cat is bright, eating, and drinking Often mild Monitor and follow Section 5

-| Multiple loose stools in 24 hours | Moderate (dehydration risk rises) | Start home plan + call vet if not improving within 24 hours |
+Multiple loose stools in 24 hours Moderate, because dehydration risk rises Start the home plan and call your vet if not improving within 24 hours

-| Watery diarrhea many times a day | Higher risk | Call vet the same day, earlier if kitten or senior |
+Watery diarrhea many times in a day Higher risk Call your vet the same day, earlier if your cat is a kitten or senior

-| Diarrhea + vomiting | Urgent | Call vet urgently; dehydration can happen fast |
+Diarrhea + vomiting Urgent Call your vet urgently; dehydration can happen fast

-| Blood (bright red) or black/tarry stool | Urgent / emergency | Vet care now; do not wait |
+Bright red blood or black/tarry stool Urgent / emergency Vet care now; do not wait

-| Lethargy, weakness, collapse, refusing water | Emergency | Go in now / urgent exam |
+Lethargy, weakness, collapse, or refusing water Emergency Go in now

-| Kitten, senior, or chronic illness | Lower tolerance for waiting | Call your vet sooner than you would for a healthy adult |
+Kitten, senior, or chronic illness Lower tolerance for waiting Call your vet sooner than you would for a healthy adult

 A helpful gut-check: if your cat still seems normal and this was one mild episode, you usually have a little room to monitor.
-If your cat is not themselves, or the diarrhea keeps coming, act sooner.
+If your cat is clearly not themselves, or the diarrhea keeps coming, act sooner.

 Diarrhea usually means stool that is unformed, mushy, or watery.
 A single slightly softer-than-usual stool can happen after a new treat, a stressful day, or a small routine change.
 The pattern matters more than the one moment.

-- One soft stool, then back to normal
+• One soft stool, then back to normal

-- A small change after a minor diet slip with no other symptoms
+• A small change after a minor diet slip with no other symptoms

-- Normal appetite, normal energy, normal drinking
+• Normal appetite, normal energy, and normal drinking

-- Watery stools, repeated episodes, or accidents outside the litter box
+• Watery stools, repeated episodes, or accidents outside the litter box

-- Mucus, blood, or a strong odor that is unusual for your cat
+• Mucus, blood, or a strong odor that is unusual for your cat

-- Appetite loss, vomiting, lethargy, or dehydration signs
+• Appetite loss, vomiting, lethargy, or dehydration signs

 3) Stool clues: color, mucus, blood, and frequency